 Variables:

-To calculate the Assist Percentage, divide the number of assists by the number of field goals made, then multiply by 100.
+To calculate the Assist Percentage, divide the number of assisted field goals (made field goals with an assist) by the total number of field goals made, then multiply by 100.

 How to Calculate Assist Percentage?